Listen to this Page:

 To start your vehicle, you must blow into the tube to test for alcohol on your breath.
 After you start driving, the IID will signal for you to submit new breath results at random intervals.
 If any alcohol is detected, your vehicle will not start.

 If you are driving and fail the breath test, you will be given time to pull your vehicle over before the engine stops.
 If you fail a test, the court might order you to keep the device in your vehicle longer.
 If you find yourself facing an ignition interlock extension action, our attorneys can request a hearing with an ADOT administrative law judge to challenge the extension.

 Ignition interlock devices come with monthly monitoring and maintenance fees in addition to the cost of installation.
 The responsibility of paying for the IID costs will be yours.

-Top 5 Best DUI Defenses Commonly Used and Proven Effective
+Top 5 DUI Defenses Used By Phoenix DUI Lawyers

 There are several common types of DUI defenses that might apply in your case.
 Your attorney will review the evidence before determining which defense strategy to use.
 Some of the potentially best DUI lawyer defenses are detailed below.

 Other than at sobriety checkpoints, police must have a reasonable suspicion that you are committing a traffic violation or a crime before they can stop your vehicle.
 If the officer did not have a reasonable suspicion to support your stop, your attorney might secure a dismissal of all DUI charges against you.